sioel0/sioel0/README.md

 ### Hi there, I'm Simone Leoni! 👋

-🔭 It students in University of Parma.
+🔭 IT students in University of Parma.

 🌱 I'm interested in Software Security and Software Engineering.